Agricultural Literacy Curriculum Matrix

 Paint's Family Tree

-Students will explore the complexity of heredity by studying horses and creating a horse’s family tree.
+Students explore the complexity of heredity by studying horses and creating a horse’s family tree.
+Grades 3-5

 - Illustrations of Working Horses for display

 - Paint’s Family Tree Skit dialogue, 1 per student

 - Trait Summary activity sheet, 1 per student

 - Paint’s Family Tree activity sheet, 1 per pair of students

 - Paint’s Family Tree Master for display (it may be helpful to color this)

 - Family Tree Horse activity sheet, 1 per student